In Depth Patient Reports - default

 Primary and Secondary Headaches

-Secondary Headaches.
-Secondary headaches are caused by other medical conditions, such as sinus infections, neck injuries, and strokes.
-About 2% of headaches are secondary to abnormalities or infections in the nasal or sinus passages, and they are commonly referred to as sinus headaches.
+Secondary Headaches: Secondary headaches are caused by other medical conditions, such as sinus infections, neck injuries, and strokes.
+Headaches due to abnormalities or infections in the nasal or sinus passages are commonly referred to as sinus headaches.

 Episodic and Chronic Headaches

-Doctors classify tension-type headaches as either episodic or chronic based on how frequently they occur:
+Tension-type headaches are classified as either episodic or chronic based on how frequently they occur:

 - Chronic headaches occur on more than 15 days per month.
-In about 25% of patients, episodic-type headaches evolve into chronic tension-type headaches.
+About 25% of the time, episodic-type headaches evolve into chronic tension-type headaches.

 Chronic daily headaches can begin as tension headaches, migraines, or a combination of these or other headache types.
 Chronic daily headaches are subdivided into two categories: